igordammous/igordammous/README.md

 #### How to reach me igordammous@gmail.com or https://www.linkedin.com/in/igordammous/ or here

 Pronouns: he/him
+"All the decisions people make at their organizations each day can be improved with data"

 <!---
 igordammous/igordammous is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.